The Smedley's Engineers Team

 His interests and strengths in systems and process improvement, as well as automation, are accompanied by his honest work ethic, commitment to quality and a determination to leave a positive mark.

-Huw’s technical intelligence, civil infrastructural design skills, and approach to applying innovative technologies to improve systems and general business cements him as a true asset to Smedley’s Engineers and its clients.
+Huw’s technical intelligence, civil infrastructure design skills and approach to applying innovative technologies to improve systems and general business cements him as a true asset to Smedley’s Engineers and its clients.

 Fun Fact: Huw knows the lyrics to John Denver’s ‘Country Roads’ verbatim.
 He also enjoys coding, politics, comedy, gaming and is a volunteer firefighter for the Country Fire Authority.